-This qualification is designed for post-16 learners and falls under the oversight of the Department of Business, Energy and Industrial Strategy (BEIS) and the Edcuation and Skills Funding Agency (ESFA).
-A significant number of learners will undertake these qualifications post-19.
+This qualification is designed for post-16 students and falls under the oversight of the Department of Business, Energy and Industrial Strategy (BEIS) and the Edcuation and Skills Funding Agency (ESFA).
+A significant number of students will undertake these qualifications post-19.

 Following its 2012 review of post-19 qualifications the ESFA removed 1,800 qualifications from public funding and a further 1,000 in 2014.
 In March 2014 the government published a Reform Plan for Vocational Education.

 This qualification has not been subject to the same reforms as Applied General and Tech Level qualifications (which are specifically designed for 16-19 year old students), however the ESFA has implemented a new set of business rules for the approval of qualifications for funding, based on the 2013 Review of Adult Vocational Qualifications in England.
 These rules recognise that adults may have different needs, aspirations and ambitions to younger people and include that qualifications should be:

 - relevant to individuals and employers and affordable for all sizes of business and for individuals

 - rigorous and based on a robust future-looking occupational standard designed and assessed by the sector

 - recognised as worthy of investment, giving a clear signal of the economically valuable skills, knowledge and understanding required in an occupation now and in the future.